zoislan/Sentiment-Classification/README.md

 The goal was to develop a sentiment classification model using text data labeled as positive, neutral, or negative.
 The project involved detailed preprocessing, feature extraction, model selection, and evaluation — all based on a dataset of 8,000 text samples.

-📌 **Note**: The project scope required the use of **traditional machine learning models only** (e.g., SVM, Logistic Regression, Naive Bayes), without the use of deep learning or transformer-based methods.
+📌 **Note**: The project scope required the use of **traditional machine learning models only** (e.g., Trees, SVM, Logistic Regression, Naive Bayes), without the use of deep learning or transformer-based methods.

 ---